 Advanced Placement, Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate credit may not be used to satisfy Rhodes’ Foundation requirements except for scores in English and, in certain subjects, scores of 5 on AP exams, D3 or higher on Cambridge Pre-U exams, 6 or 7 on IB higher-level exams, and 16 or higher on Option International Baccalaureate exams.
 All students must take the Rhodes placement test in the appropriate language to determine proficiency and placement, including students who took an AP language exam in that language.
 For more information about Advanced Placement and International Baccalaureate credit, go to rhodes.edu/registrat/1330.asp.

-In order to reserve a place in the class, all accepted students must submit a non-refundable $500.00 enrollment deposit to the College.
+In order to reserve a place in the class, all accepted applicants must submit a non-refundable $500.00 enrollment deposit to the College.
 Mailed deposits must be postmarked no later than our deadline of May 1 (December 15 for Early Decision I; February 15 for Early Decision II; June 15 for transfer students).
 The deposit is not an extra charge but is credited to the student’s account and deducted from other expenses.
 The balance of the first tuition, fees, room and board payment is due in early August.
 The College cannot guarantee that a residence hall room will be available unless this balance is paid at that time.

 Orientation and Registration

 All new students are expected to attend the Open Rhodes Orientation program during the summer prior to enrollment and to be present for Welcome Week, which immediately precedes the opening of the College.
-Orientation is designed to acquaint new students with the traditions, ideals, academic expectations and regulations of Rhodes and to give them an opportunity to plan their courses of study in consultation with members of the faculty.
-During orientation and Welcome Week, the new students will also meet with the representatives of various student organizations, take placement tests, receive instruction in the use of the library, participate in social events and attend discussions with administrative officers of the College.
+Orientation is designed to acquaint new students with the traditions, ideals, academic expectations, and regulations of Rhodes and to give them an opportunity to plan their courses of study in consultation with members of the faculty.
+During orientation and Welcome Week, new students will also meet with the representatives of various student organizations, take placement tests, receive instruction in the use of the library, participate in social events and attend discussions with administrative officers of the College.
 Additional information about the Open Rhodes summer orientation program is available online at https://rhodes.edu/admission-aid/admitted-students/summer-orientation.

 A complete medical examination and record of immunization are required of all full-time new students.
-This medical examination should take place prior to enrollment.
+This medical examination should take place prior to matriculation.
 The results of the examination along with immunization records, recorded on a form provided by the College, must be on file in the College Student Health Center before registration.
 Failure to provide the form may result in not being permitted to register and not being provided medical services until the form has been received.
 In the case of insufficient or missing medical data, the student may be granted provisional registration.
 Proof of health insurance is required of all students.
 A copy of your insurance card will be requested with the completed Health Form.
 Failure to provide proof of insurance may result in not being permitted to register and will result in not being provided medical services.

 Office of Admission business hours are 8:30 a.m. to 5:00 p.m., Monday through Friday (Central Time).
 Additional information is available upon request.
 Contact: